 21. Paprika Peppers

-Heat Up Your Dishes With These Chili Peppers
+Stimulate Your Taste Buds With These Chili Peppers

 Do you prefer mild peppers or spicy peppers?
 What is your first experience with them?
 Which ones are your favorites?
 Feel free to share your thoughts with me in the comment section.
 I am very curious about that.

 After reading this article, I am sure that you have got a lot of interesting information about different varieties of peppers.
 There are way more of them than what you think, right?
-If this list is helpful to you, why not share it with other people so that they are.
+If this list is helpful to you, please share it with your friends.
+Many thanks!